Matías Miranda

-Matías Miranda (born 5 May 2000) is an Argentine professional footballer who plays as a left midfielder for Defensa y Justicia.
+Matías Miranda (born 5 May 2000) is an Argentine professional footballer who plays as a left midfielder for Macará, on loan from Defensa y Justicia.

 Club career

 Miranda is a product of the Gimnasia y Esgrima youth system, having joined in 2006.
 He made the step into senior football in 2019–20, with Diego Maradona selecting him as a substitute for a Primera División fixture with River Plate on 28 September.
 Maradona subsequently subbed the midfielder on after fifty-six minutes, as he replaced Horacio Tijanovich in the two-goal home defeat.

 International career

 In November 2016, Miranda was called up by Miguel Mico to train with the Argentina U17s.